 This is odd, considering that Facebook has been suspending the accounts of inmates for at least four years at the behest of prison officials.
-Facebook is somewhat unique when it comes to prisoner takedown requests.
 The LastPass Blog.
 Update: July 10, 2015 @ 8:00 PM EST Thank you for taking the time to read our posts and follow our recommended actions after the recent events.

 Vorboss Knowledge Base - Vorboss Response to Sourceforge Mirror Concerns.
 Summary Vorboss Limited operates a number of mirror services (see KB15051405) broadly for the ‘good of the internet’.